Overview

-Pup is a powerful process manager for Deno, designed to simplify the management of your applications and services.
-Here are some of the key features:
+Pup is a powerful universal process manager developed with Deno, designed to keep your scripts, applications and services alive.

-• Cross-platform and wide OS compatibility: Manage processes for various languages and platforms, such as Deno, Node.js, Python, and Ruby on Windows, macOS, and Linux.
+• Cross-platform: Manage processes for various languages and platforms, such as Deno, Node.js, Python, and Ruby on Windows, macOS, and Linux.

 • Process management: Define, control, and manage your processes with simple commands and configuration options.

-• Multiple start/restart policies: Set up processes to start automatically, on a schedule (using cron expressions), or when files change.
+• Autostart, watch or cron: Set up processes to start automatically, on a schedule (using cron expressions), or when files change.

 • Clustering and load balancing: Scale your application seamlessly with built-in clustering and load balancing capabilities.